veganprimate/CotCPort/.github/ISSUE_TEMPLATE/bug-report---crash-report.md

 ---
 name: Bug Report / Crash Report
-about: Create a report to help us improve
+about: Create a report to help the CotCPort improve
 title: "[BUG]"
 labels: ''
 assignees: ''